 The Plateau of Omalos is situated high amongst the White Mountains of western Crete and is the entry point to the infamous Samaria Gorge, reputed to be the longest gorge in Europe.
-It has a small settlement, which is occupied mainly by shepherds who rear their sheep on the plateau.
-We enjoy a spectacular drive to reach the plateau stopping enroute if something attracts our eye.
+It has a small settlement, which is occupied mainly by shepherds who rear their sheep and produce local cheese.
+It is a spectacular drive of winding roads to reach the plateau with stops enroute if something catches our eye.
 At the plateau, we spend our time searching, predominately, for tulips and anemones.